 |Dóra Szabó||Household Archaeology of 5th- to 6th-Century Settlements in Central Europe||Dr Hajnalka Herold||Ben Jervis|

 |Philip Treveil||Local and regional variation in landscape character: the significance of the Tamar Valley.||Professor Stephen Rippon||Professor Oliver Creighton|

-Funding opportunities available to students on our research degree programmes in Archaeology:*
+View list of funding opportunities available to students on our research degree programmes in Archaeology.

 The College of Humanities works closely with the University’s Career Zone to help you gain the skills, experience and expertise employers are looking for.
 There are a wide range of opportunities to enhance your employability, along with the support you need to make important career decisions.